-American Express placed second of 11 credit card companies in J.D.
-Power’s 2019 Credit Card Satisfaction Study, with a score of 838 out of 1,000 possible points.
-This survey considered the user experiences of more than 28,000 credit card customers nationwide.
+American Express placed first out of 11 credit card issuers in J.D.
+Power’s 2020 Credit Card Satisfaction Study.
+This study considered the user experiences of more than 29,000 credit card customers nationwide.

-American Express has a highly rated app that allows you to track your spending and pay your bill from any mobile device.
+J.D.
+Power ranked American Express's app first out of 11 competitors.
+The Amex app allows you to track your spending and pay your bill from any mobile device.
 If you fly with Delta often, however, you should download the Delta app since it lets you track your rewards, search for award space, and access all your Delta reservations in one place.

 American Express offers standard security features like encryption technology, automatic login time-outs, and email confirmation and password recovery on its credit cards.
 The American Express mobile app also lets you set up alerts that notify you when a purchase is made, your bill is due, and more.